RIVeR-Lab/river_website/content/authors/hongyu-li/_index.md

 - M.S.
 Students
 ---
 ## Biography
+Hongyu's research interest lies at the intersection of computer vision, machine learning, and robotics, i.e., robot perception.
+Perception is at the essence of numerous robotics fields, and his current works focus on modeling the environment and object interaction accurately and efficiently.

 Fun fact: Hongyu raised some pet geese in his home, and they laid eggs.